pywbem/pywbemtools/docs/pywbemclicommands.rst

 in which pywbemcli is executed.
 The data is stored in JSON format within this file.
 Multiple connection files may be maintained in separate directories.

-The subcommands include:
+The commands include:

-* **add** creates a new connection using the subcommand arguments and sets the new connection as the current connection.
-This subcommand saves the new connection to the :term:`connections file` (see ``connection save``).
+* **add** creates a new connection using the command arguments and sets the new connection as the current connection.
+This command saves the new connection to the :term:`connections file` (see ``connection save``).

   The following example shows creating a new connection from within the interactive mode of pywbemcli.
-The parameters for the connection are defined through the input options for the subcommand.
+The parameters for the connection are defined through the input options for the command.
 These use the same option names as the corresponding general options to define the WBEM server:

   .. code-block:: text